 It’s hard to share with you the tone, the push of the words and the combative behavior – suffice it to say that entire group was ready to resign when the meeting was over.
 This team had been working with her for over five years.
-I discuss this event with a few of the executives and I notice my insistence that this isn’t acceptable behavior is met with apathy – they feel stuck, at a loss as to what to do and her words have hit home.
-Their confidence has eroded and their self-doubt is prevalent.
+I discussed this event with a few of the executives and my insistence that this isn’t acceptable behavior is met with apathy – they feel stuck, at a loss as to what to do, her words have unraveled self-esteem and they have hit home.
+Their confidence has eroded and self-doubt is prevalent.

 Verbally, emotionally and just shy of physically being abused in a former relationship, my sensitivities to verbal abuse are heightened and my tolerance is low.
-Well really, I have no tolerance, but I wanted to finish this damn project because I adhere to standards, and I want to be professional and finish my work as promised.
-And, this project is incredibly important to the company.
+Well really, I have no tolerance, but I wanted to finish this damn project because I adhere to standards, and I wanted to be professional and finish my work as promised.
+And, this project was incredibly important to the company.

-So I’m left with frustration beyond belief, astonishment at how severe this situation is and empathy for those that feel stuck and those that work with her daily.
+I was left with frustration beyond belief, astonishment at how severe this situation was, and empathy for those that feel stuck and those that work with her daily.

 And I could go on.
 I know there are more than enough examples of difficult types of bosses, but my real agenda is to help you, Mr./Ms. Reader, survive some of these behaviors.
 These are five simple rules I use to manage myself through these situations.

 Rule Number One: Know that you can’t change them.
 Period.
 All the good intentions in the world can’t change someone; their change is their journey.